vanheeringen-lab/gimmemotifs/docs/reference.rst

 This is a tab-separated table, with a header describing the experiments.
 In case of sequencing data, such as ChIP-seq, ATAC-seq or DNaseI seq, we recommend to use **log-transformed** read counts which are **mean-centered per row**.
 For optimal results, it is recommended to normalize between experiments (columns) after the log-transformatiion step, for instance by quantile normalization or scaling.
+By default, ``gimme maelstrom`` will mean-center the input, disable this with ``--nocenter``.

 The second input format generally gives better results than the first one and would be the recommended format.

 The output scores of ``gimme maelstrom`` represent the combined result of multiple methods.
+This z-score represents the combined result of multiple methods.
-The individual results from different methods are ranked from high-scoring motif to low-scoring motif and then aggregated using the rank aggregation method from `Kolde, 2012 <https://www.ncbi.nlm.nih.gov/pubmed/22247279>`_.
-The score that is shown is the -log10(p-value), where the p-value comes from the rank aggregation.
+The individual results from different methods are ranked from high-scoring motif to low-scoring motif and converted to z-scores using the inverse normal transformation.
+The z-scores from individual methods are then combined using Stouffer's method.
+The score that is shown is the aggregated z-score.
+A higher z-score means that presence of the motif or a higher motif score is associated with higher signal in a specific sample.

-This procedure is then repeated with the ranking reversed.
-These are shown as negative values.
+By default, ``gimme maelstrom`` selects a non-redundant set of motifs by clustering the motifs based on scores in the set of input sequences.
+You can disable this by using the ``--no-filter`` argument.
+You can tweak the number of selected motifs by changing the ``--filter-cutoff`` parameter.
+By default this is set to ``0.8``.
+Increase this value to select fewer motifs, decrease it to select more motifs.
+Keep in mind that you may start to lose biologically relevant motifs if you set this too high.

 .. _`gimme_scan`: